-We’ve been sharing lots of different holiday treats in our barkmas bonanza this year, including cute Christmas plunger cookie cutters (affiliate link) for treats like our gingerbread dog treats, carob and peanut butter dog treats, and spicy apple dog treats.
-Here’s a bonus post for those of you who’d love to make a patterned treat, but can’t get your hands on a set of Christmas plunger cookie cutters.
-How to make homemade Christmas ornament dog treats without using special cookie cutters, plungers, or stamps.
+Time to put up the Christmas decorations!
+We’ve been sharing lots of different holiday treats in our barkmas bonanza, including using cute Christmas plunger cookie cutters to make special gingerbread dog treats, carob and peanut butter dog treats, and spicy apple dog treats.
+Here’s a bonus post for those of you who’d love to make a patterned treat, but can’t get your hands on a set of Christmas plunger cutters.
+Let have some fun and make homemade Christmas ornament dog treats without using special cookie cutters, plungers, or stamps.
 Woofs!

 The Advantages of Stamping